dibrale/Regions/README.md

 ## Contributing
 Issues and PRs are welcome!
-Consider running the test suite before submitting changes:
+I've only been able to test the components of this framework on a limited number of machines.
+Any bug reports and feedback - both positive and negative - are heartily appreciated.
+If you are having difficulty running the framework, please let me know and I will do my best to help you.
+Consider running the test suite before submitting changes.